0xVitalii/CosmWasm-Examples/CONTRIBUTING.md

-Certainly!
-Here's an example content for the CONTRIBUTING.md file:

 # Contributing to CosmWasm-Examples

 Thank you for your interest in contributing to CosmWasm-Examples!
 We appreciate your support in making this repository a valuable resource for the CosmWasm community.
 Here are some guidelines to help you get started: